vrockai/pipeline-test/docs/content.md

 ---

-## Short-chain fatty acid concentrations in the incidence and risk-stratification of colorectal cancer: a systematic review and meta-analysis
+## Short-chain fatty acid concentrations in the incidence and risk-stratification of colorectal cancer: a systematic review and meta-analysis.
+ 02.10.2022, _E Alvandi, WKM Wong, MV Joglekar, KJ Spring, AA Hardikar_

+The beneficial role of gut microbiota and bacterial metabolites, including short-chain fatty acids (SCFAs), is well recognized, although the available literature around their role in colorectal cancer (CRC) has been inconsistent.

 [Source](https://doi.org/10.1186/s12916-022-02529-4)

+10.1186/s12916-022-02529-4

 ---